-1. Properly Train Employees to Manage the Event – Black Friday is a major event, not unlike an NBA game or a hip hop concert.
-There will be crowds, excitement, chaos and risks.
+- Properly Train Employees to Manage the Event – Black Friday is a significant event, not unlike an NFL game or a hip-hop concert.
+There will be crowds, excitement, chaos, and risks.
 Employees must be trained on what to do in overcrowding situations, crowd pushing, violence and fire.
 A detailed staffing plan is a must so that all employees have specific locations fully staffed during the Black Friday event.
 Additionally, a clear safety plan must be created and rehearsed before the event so that the store is completely prepared for any emergency situations.

-2. Complaint Handling – Consumers will complain on Black Friday.
+- Complaint Handling – Consumers will complain on Black Friday.
 Expect this and prepare for it.
 Employees can defuse angry customers by maintaining eye contact with the complaining customers, apologizing regardless of fault, responding with empathy and demonstrating a sense of urgency.
-For help with complaint handling, see my post on How to Completely Restore Customer Confidence After a Service Mishap.

-4. Good ol Customer Service – Remember, customers will be just as stressed and aggravated as employees.
-And also remember that the customers, albeit aggressive and difficult on this day, are still customers.
+- Good ol Customer Service – Remember, customers will be just as stressed and aggravated as employees.
+And also remember that the customers, albeit aggressive and demanding on this day, are still customers.
 Employees need to be mindful of the power of making eye contact with customers and smiling.
 Even in the midst of crowds and chaos, the power of connection will go a long way.
-It is important to be available to offer assistance to customers and to be responsive to customer needs during this excruciatingly busy time.
+It is essential to be available to offer assistance to customers and to be responsive to customer needs during this excruciatingly busy time.

 Black Friday is a hugely profitable day for most retailers.
 But it’s a tiring and aggravating day for employees.
 Minimize the stress on employees by proactively preparing them for the event using these 4 steps.
 When you do, both your customers and your employees will have a better Black Friday experience.
 Good luck!